mojaloop/documentation/docs/community/standards/guide.md

 > *Note:* These standards are by no means set in stone, and as a community, we always want to be iterating and improving Mojaloop.
 If you want to propose a change to these standards, or suggest further improvements, please reach out to the Design Authority Channel on the Mojaloop Slack (#design-authority)

+## Mojaloop Invariants

+Mojaloop has some [invariants](invariants.md) that are important to understand and adhere to when contributing to the codebase.

+These invariants are derived from [The Level One Principles](https://www.leveloneproject.org/wp-content/uploads/2020/07/L1P_Guide_2019_Final.pdf) and other business requirements.
+They are intended to ensure the platform retains certain characteristics important for national infrastructure grade operation.

+Please ensure you are familiar with the invariants before contributing to the codebase.

 ## Runtime Environment

 The following runtime standards are utilizes for Mojaloop.